knyga/ddos-attack-benchmarker/README.md

 #### Remarks
 1. Same remarks as for Without Docker.
 2. Plan ports you will be using ahead, read Published ports in Container networking documentation of the Docker: https://docs.docker.com/config/containers/container-networking/

+# License
+This project is distributed under the MIT License, see [LICENSE](./LICENSE) for more information.